allo-media/text2num/README.rst

 ``text2num`` is a python package that provides functions and parser classes for:

 - parsing numbers expressed as words in French, English, Spanish and Portuguese and convert them to integer values;
 - detect ordinal, cardinal and decimal numbers in a stream of French, English, Spanish and Portuguese words and get their decimal digit representations.
-Spanish and Portuguese do not support ordinal numbers yet.
+Spanish does not support ordinal numbers yet.

 Compatibility
 -------------